 Staff turnover is monitored monthly, and rates are reported to the Trust Board at a directorate and staff group level.
 The Trust has a target of 14% voluntary turnover and on 31 March 2022 its turnover rate was reported at 12.1%.
-Monthly turnover rates are reported by NHS Digital for NHS trusts here: NHS Digital
+Monthly turnover rates are reported by NHS Digital for NHS trusts here: NHS workforce statistics - NHS Digital